SAP-samples/teched2025-AD161/exercises/ex4/README.md

 ## Exercise 4.4 - Prepare hdbgrants

-After completing these steps you will have prepared the hdbgrants mechanism to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.
+After completing these steps, you will have prepared the hdbgrants mechanism to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.

 In the next step you will define synonyms to connect the Data Product entities